pointtonull/poke-bard/README.md

 privileges required to run.

 FastAPI is a very fast and elegant API Framework that offers OpenAPI documentation, and good parallel processing support.

-FastAPI runs on top of Mangum library, which serves as a wrapper for ASGI APIs running inside of AWS Lambda and API Gateway.
+It runs on top of Mangum library, which serves as a wrapper for ASGI APIs running inside of AWS Lambda and API Gateway.
 It provides an adapter, which:

 - routes requests made to the API Gateway to our Lambda function
 - routes Lambda function responses back to the API Gateway